 UNTIL FURTHER NOTICE:

-PER GOVERNOR CUOMO'S ORDER: ALL PASSENGERS ARE REQUIRED TO WEAR FACE MASKS, FOR THE SAFETY OF OTHER RIDERS AND OPERATORS.
+PER FEDERAL MANDATE: ALL PASSENGERS ARE REQUIRED TO WEAR FACE MASKS, FOR THE SAFETY OF OTHER RIDERS AND OPERATORS THRU APRIL 18TH, 2022.
 CUSTOMERS CAN BE REFUSED SERVICE WITHOUT A MASK.

 Our new Riders Guide will help you understand Nassau County's Able Ride Service.
 The Guide answers many common questions and outlines the Services offered.

 You can download the Riders Guide here.
 Also available en Espanol.

 Able-Ride service is comparable to the regularly scheduled fixed route bus service during the same days and hours, including weekends and holidays.
 Whenever there is a fixed route bus service available, Able-Ride service will also be available.
 If there is no regular bus service, Able-Ride service will also be unavailable.
 Able-Ride service will vary depending on our pick-up or destination area.

 Able-Ride provides trips that start and end within ¾ of a mile of fixed route service that is operating at the time the customer wishes to travel.
 Request for service that starts or ends outside of the ¾ mile area cannot be accepted.

 To find out if your address is within the Able Ride service area, please call 1-516-228-4000.